People

 UW Faculty Profile

-Professor Shumlak enjoys working with his students to explore plasma behavior by developing high fidelity and reduced plasma models and then applying high-order numerical method to solve the associated partial differential equations.
-When he is not in the lab or in lecture, he can often be found on the squash court.
+Professor Shumlak enjoys working with his students to explore plasma behavior by developing high-fidelity and reduced plasma models and then applying high-order numerical methods to solve the associated partial differential equations.
+When he is not in the lab or lecture, he can often be found working up a sweat on the squash court or exploring hiking trails in the Pacific Northwest.

 Graduate Students